ruby-cute/ruby-cute/examples/g5k-tutorial.md

 ## Running NAS benchmark in Grid'5000: getting acquainted with parallel command execution

-In this experiment we will run the NAS benchmark in Grid'5000.
+In this experiment, we will run the NAS benchmark in Grid'5000.
 This experiment has the following requirements:

 - 4 or 2 nodes from any Grid'5000 sites
 - Use of production environment (no deploy)